 Santa Barbara is one of the best warm places to visit in the USA in February.
 (It also makes a great place to travel in spring and in fall when summer crowds are gone.)

-February will typically be less crowded than the peak summer months, so visitors will be able to find less expensive lodging.
+February will typically be less crowded than the peak summer months, making it a great time to save on lodging.

 One of the most popular places to visit in Santa Barbara is Mission Santa Barbara.